intel/intel-iot-refkit/doc/howtos/image-install.rst

 without Docker as explained in the :file:`README.rst`, then enter::

   $ export PATH=<path to intel-iot-refkit>/doc/howtos/image-installer:$PATH
-  $ bitbake refkit-installer-image ovmf swtpm-wrappers
+  $ bitbake refkit-installer-image ovmf swtpm-wrappers-native
   $ init-tpm
   $ runqemu-install # boots into shell prompt, there enter:
      # image-installer